ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 * <a href='https://raw.githubusercontent.com/ebeshero/DHClass-Hub/master/Assignments/QGIS/qgis_2/magellan.csv'>magellan.csv</a>
 * <a href='https://raw.githubusercontent.com/ebeshero/DHClass-Hub/master/Assignments/QGIS/qgis_2/pacific.csv'>pacific.csv</a>

 Import “magellan.csv” as a delimited-text layer into QGIS, just as you’ve done before.
+The second column will be the X coordinate and the third will be the Y coordinate.

 Import “pacific.csv” as a delimited-text layer into QGIS as well, being sure to check the box next to “DMS Coordinates.”
 The latitude and longitude coordinates in “Degree Minute Second”, or DMS, format.
 Checking the box allows QGIS to account for that.
+The third column will be the X coordinate and the second will be the Y coordinate.

 Finally, import “magellan_desc.csv” into QGIS as a delimited-text layer.
 This file, if you open it, has no latitude or longitude coordinates.
 It contains merely a column containing a unique identifier for each row and then place names (sometimes those are written as latitude or longitude coordinates, but we’re counting them as names, here, because that’s what they were encoded as in the original project data.)
 Because of this, be sure to select “No geometry (attribute only table)” in the “Geometry Definition” section.